-Building a healthier relationship usually involves making changes - changes in how you listen and talk to your partner, and changes in the way you solve problems.
+Building a healthier relationship usually involves making changes - changes in how you listen, talk and solve problems with your partner.
 The information provided in this handbook will enhance your understanding of effective communication, as well as ways to resolve conflicts and strengthen your commitment to your partner and relationship.